ureport-web/ureport-standalone/README.md

-# UReport Server
+# UReport
 ### Stand alone server side reporting and analyzing software for local or CI automation.
 [Demo](https://ureport-demo.herokuapp.com/#/)
 Username/password: operator/password

-If you need to admin permission, please contact ureport@outlook.com
+If you need an admin permission, please contact ureport@outlook.com or
+Download and setup your own env.

 # Prerequiste
 - MongoDB (> 3.0)